ceasedfonts/PicReco/README.md

 ## How to use

-Make sure you have Streamlit, transformers and PyTorch installed.
+Make sure you have Streamlit and PyTorch installed.

 If not, simply use:
 `pip install streamlit`
+`pip install torch`

+In addition, to download and work with the model, we are using the Transformers package from the great people at https://huggingface.co 🤗.
 `pip install transformers`
-`pip install torch`

 If you want to build upon this code and are using VS Code, like I do, you can use the configuration inside the launch.json in this repository to use the VS Code debugger to debug your streamlit apps.